svssathvik7/docs/docs/home/fundamentals/introduction/Solvers.md

 ## How to become a solver?

-Being a solver is a hands-on job, here's what you need:
+To become a solver, here's what you need:

 * Solvers must stake **210,000 SEED** as collateral.
 This stake aligns solvers with the network’s goals and acts as a safeguard against dishonesty or inefficiency.
 * Solvers should have the ability to run arbitrage bots, manage liquidity, and maintain 24/7 operational uptime to meet the demands of intent execution.